tmtsoftware/icd/icd-db/README.md

 When detailed information is needed, the JSON in a collection is parsed into the same model classes used to create the PDF document.
 Creating documents from the database works in the same way as creating them from files.
 The JSON is parsed into model classes and then the document is generated from the model.

+# API versions

+The collection names above are for the *current, unpublished versions" of the model files.
+This is where the data is stored after ingesting the files into the database.

+When ingesting API releases that were published on GitHub (using [icd-git](../icd-git)), the different versions of the model files are *published* locally in the MongoDB and stored in collections that end with ".v".